5,000 Businesses. 30 Million Fewer Emails Sent. More Opens, More Clicks.

 Not surprisingly, we have seen a corresponding increase in the open and click percentages.

-As you can see, these 5,000 companies benefited greatly by reducing email sends to unengaged recipients.
+As you can see, these 5,000 companies benefited greatly by having fewer emails sent to unengaged recipients.
 Open and click rates both shot up, and raw/total opens and clicks went up too.

 We’ll say it again and again – the world of email marketing has changed.
 After years of focusing on hard/soft bounces and spam complaints, ISPs have shifted the focus toward engagement.
 This ensures that senders are held personally accountable (read more about this below) and that they’re only communicating with people who want to receive their content.